bvivek35/INF552-ML/HW3/Readme.md

-#### Clustering
+#### PCA and FastMap
-Implementation of Clustering using KMeans(hard membership) and Gaussian Mixture Models(soft membership).
+Implementation of Principal Component Analysis(PCA) for Dimensionality Reduction and FastMap for embedding entities into euclidean plane.
 Uses NumPy array for modeling data points in ND space.
 1. question/ - contains the zip file and the pdf containing the exercise
 2. code/ - contains the source code for implementation
 3. data/ - contains the dataset for the exercise